nus-cs2103-AY1617S2/addressbook-level4/docs/AboutUs.md

 * Other major contributions:
 * Aspects responsible for:
     * Ensuring tasks are done properly and on time
-    * Integration: versioning of the code, maintaining teh code repository, integrating various parts of the software to create a whole
+    * Integration: Versioning of the code, maintaining the code repository, integrating various parts of the software to create a whole

 -----